 Emphasis on Light Performance

 Consumers are increasingly educated about the importance of cut quality and light performance.
-Diamond grading reports from reputable gemological laboratories like GIA (Gemological Institute of America) and AGS (American Gem Society) now include detailed assessments of cut quality, taking into account factors such as brilliance, fire, and scintillation.
+Consider this: diamond grading reports from reputable gemological laboratories like GIA (Gemological Institute of America) and AGS (American Gem Society) now include detailed assessments of cut quality, taking into account factors such as brilliance, fire, and scintillation.
 This emphasis on light performance has driven diamond cutters to focus on achieving optimal facet arrangements and proportions.

 Advanced Cutting Techniques